 Who Regulates SNFs in Texas?

-In Texas, skilled nursing facilities are licensed and surveyed by the Texas Health and Human Services Commission (HHSC).
-Texas HHSC conducts standard surveys and complaint investigations aligned with CMS Life Safety Code requirements.
-Texas is one of the highest-survey-activity states in the country by volume.
+In Texas, skilled nursing facilities are licensed and surveyed by the Texas Health and Human Services Commission (HHSC), specifically through HHSC's Long-Term Services and Supports (LTSS) division.
+HHSC conducts CMS-aligned standard health surveys, Life Safety Code surveys, and complaint investigations across all licensed Texas SNFs.

 What to Look for in a Texas PCREE Testing Company